etijskens/wip/docs/installation.md

 ...
 ```

 will install wiptools in `~/.local/lib/python3.10/site-packages`.
 On VSC clusters, however, the home directory is in the `$VSC_HOME` file system, which is rather small (<10GB) and therefor not suited for local installations.
 It is therefor recommended change the default `--user` installation location by setting the `PYTHONUSERBASE` environment variable.
-If you are on a VSC cluster, _e.g._ Vaughan, `$VSC_DATA` is the prefered file system for this.
+If you are on a VSC cluster, _e.g._ Vaughan, `$VSC_DATA` is the preferred file system for this.
 Therfor, add the following lines to your `.bashrc` file:

 ```shell
 export PYTHONUSERBASE=$VSC_DATA/.local/